D3Hunter/blog/programming/specifications/servlet-3_0.md

 The `HttpServlet` interface defines the `getLastModified` method to support conditional `GET` operations.

-For a servlet not hosted in a distributed environment (the default), the servlet container must use only one instance per servlet declaration.
-However, for a servlet implementing the `SingleThreadModel` interface, the servlet container may instantiate multiple instances to handle a heavy request load and serialize requests to a particular instance.
-`SingleThreadModel` Interface is deprecated in this version of the specification
+For a servlet not hosted in a distributed environment (the default), the servlet container must use only one instance `per servlet declaration`.
+However, for a servlet implementing the `SingleThreadModel` interface, the servlet container may instantiate multiple instances to handle a heavy request load and serialize requests to a particular instance. 参考后面的annotation部分 `SingleThreadModel` Interface is deprecated in this version of the specification

 ### Servlet Life Cycle